Pedro Joseph de Lemos: Writings

 He became a prolific author of articles and books on Mexican and Native American crafts and on the teaching of arts and crafts.
 In 1920 he and his brother John T. Lemos co-authored Art Simplified: A Book of Practical Art for Advertisers, Commercial Artists, Teachers and Students, published by the Prang Company.
 Applied Art: Drawing, Painting, Design and Handicraft (Pacific Press Publishing Association, 1920) became a popular textbook for elementary and high school art classes that was revised and reprinted more than a dozen times through the 1940s.
-Many short pieces appeared in the SchoolArts Magazine, where de Lemos served as Editor—in-Chief from 1919 to 1950.
+Many short pieces appeared in the SchoolArts Magazine, where de Lemos served as editor-in-chief from 1919 to 1950.
 The 1922 book Color Cement Handicraft by Pedro and Reta Lemos, with an emphasis on decorative tiles, was reprinted in 2007 as Arts & Crafts Era Concrete Projects.
-He wrote Correlated art for advanced schools, books 1-3, that was published by Abbott Educational Co. on March 26, 1927.
+He wrote Correlated art for advanced schools, books 1-3, that were published by Abbott Educational Co. on March 26, 1927.